ipodscott/magazinev3_wordpress/readme.md

 ## Updates:
-17/03/17 - Added new scalable modal videos funcrtionality and design 17/04/24 - Adjusted padding for tablet and mobile devices.
-17/05/04 - Added Accordions
+17/03/17 - Added new scalable modal videos funcrtionality and design 17/04/24 - Adjusted padding for tablet and mobile devices 17/05/04 - Added Accordions
-17/05/04 - Replaced font Awesome with Google Material Icons 17/05/04 - iframe correctly empties when closing YouTube, Vimeo, Wistia, or any other iframe based videos 17/05/04 - Removed default YouTube video from iframe.
+17/05/04 - Replaced font Awesome with Google Material Icons 17/05/04 - iframe correctly empties when closing YouTube, Vimeo, Wistia, or any other iframe based videos 17/05/04 - Removed default YouTube video from iframe